-Many students who want to build a career in IT look forward to being a software tester as a stepping stone.
+Much fresher who want to build a career in IT opt for software testing as a stepping stone.

 This post will cover what you should and should not do to get your first job as a testing professional.